 Some thoughts on Prints and Patterns

 To be honest, I don’t have a lot of experience incorporating prints and patterns into my wardrobe.
 I prefer solid, neutral colors.
 I can say, though, most prints and patterns follow trends – unless you go for classic ones like stripes, polka dots, or specific animal prints.
-Hence, prints and patterns are more suited for wardrobe add ons and not so much for investment pieces.
+Hence, prints and patterns are, at least from my point of view, more suited for playful extras and not so much for investment pieces.

 There are two different goals you can achieve, knowing your body type and proportions.
 The first is to create a balanced silhouette, which is pleasing to the eye.
 Or the opposite.
 You can decide not to aim for balance and instead accentuate certain parts of the body.
 However, to play with this, you have to know your body type (hourglass, pear, apple, rectangle, inverted triangle) first.
 And be aware of your proportions.
 Are they balanced?
 Or is the upper or lower part of your body notably longer or shorter?
 But remember, you get to decide.
 Don’t do anything because you think you have to fit in with a common standard.